qliu24/udapart/index.md

 More detailed descriptions and experimental results of using CGPart as a benchmark for unsupervised domain adapatation for part segmentation could be found in the [paper](https://arxiv.org/abs/2103.14098).

+### CGPart Real Test Images
+CGPart provides part segmentations on 200 real vehicle images (40 images per category) for evaluation purposes.
+The images are carefully selected from PASCAL3D+ dataset [1] to contain high-resolution and non-occluded objects from various subtypes and evenly distributed viewpoints.
+The data and relevant files can be downloaded [HERE](https://cs.jhu.edu/~qliu24/CGPart/PASCAL3D+.zip).
+For original uncropped images, please download from the [PASCAL3D+](https://cvgl.stanford.edu/projects/pascal3d.html) website.

 ### Citation
 If you find this project helpful, please consider citing our paper.
 ```